findms/findms/README.md

 -->
 - 🙋‍♂️ I’m Manish
 - 🔭 I’m currently working on Flutter apps automation
-- 🌱 I’m currently learning Dart and python
+- 🌱 I’m currently learning playwright
-- ⌛ I’m looking to collaborate on mobile automation projects
+- ⌛ I’m looking to collaborate on mobile and web automation projects
 - ✅ Live utility on Azure DevOps https://marketplace.visualstudio.com/items?itemName=ManishSingh.soapuiazure
 - 💬 Ask me about any query that I can help with.
 - 📫 Linkedin https://www.linkedin.com/in/thenewbeginning/